Salmandabbakuti/super-reactive-nfts/README.md

 4. Start the client application:

-> Copy the `.env.example` file to `.env` and fill in the required environment variables.
+> Copy the `client/.env.example` file to `client/.env` and fill in the required environment variables.
+Update `client/utils/constants.js` accordingly if you're using a different network/token or contract address than the default.

 ```bash
 cd client